jsanchezdelvillar/Sungrow-API/README.md

 It is a DIY way of reading data from a Sungrow installation.
 You can choose what and when to read it

 These files implement the minimum ISolarCloud API calls needed to integrate the data into Home-Assistant.
-There are basically three parts:

-- A REST Sensor added in configuration.yaml with a login request that gets the token.
-The token has a life of 24 hours after the last use, so basically it will not expire.
+- A function calls for an update of the sensors.
-- Also in configuration.yaml, several REST Sensors obtained through a data request, using the token obtained previously.
-You can easily add more sensors if you need the information.
+- If the call fails a function is called to update the token
-- Since the information I'm getting does not include the grid power, a template sensor in template.yaml to calculate the difference between the production and the load power.
+- An automation runs the first fuction every 5 minutes

 ## Setup procedure